SamratSahoo/Notion-Take-Home/README.md

 This project comes with two major modules and aims to keep the codebase as declarative as possible.

 **Major Modules:**
 * **CSVProcessor Module:** As its name might suggest, this module was built for the sole purpose of processing the `data/ratings.csv` file.
-It is module specifically designed to parse the CSV file and gather any necessary information for our use case (i.e. average ratings or number of favorites).
+It is a module specifically designed to parse the CSV file and gather any necessary information for our use case (i.e. average ratings or number of favorites).
 If the CSV file were to differ or the information we want to obtain differed, then the processor module would have a custom implementation.
 * **DatabaseClient Module:** This module is a wrapper module around the Python `notion-client` SDK.
 It abstracts away basic notion database functionality (i.e. creating a column or adding a row).
 There is a sister `DatabaseColumn` module that this module is designed to interface with.

 **Project Structure:**